Department of Surgical Gastroenterology

 Teaching and training

 Basic and clinical research is a focus area of the department.
 There is a PhD programme running in the department with four scholars at a time.
-Core areas of research include hepatocellular carcinoma, chronic pancreatitis and oesophageal cancer.
-Types of research include clinical, imaging, drug trial, molecular level research and product innovations.
+Core areas of research include hepatocellular carcinoma, chronic pancreatitis, oesophageal cancer and clinical nutrition.
+Types of research include clinical, imaging, drug trial, and molecular level research and product innovations.
 Inter-departmental, inter-institutional and international collaborative research works are also carried out.
 The department has research collaboration with Pondicherry Engineering College and also with Leeds teaching hospitals NHS trust UK.
 At a time more than 20 primary and collaborative research projects are active in the department.
 The department faculty and trainees also carry extramural and intramural grants for research.
 The process for the first patent has been commenced.
 The department publishes an average of 10 research papers per year in Indexed Journals.

 The department is actively involved in the activities of Indian Association of Surgical Gastroenterology (IASG), Indian Chapter of International Hepato-Pancreato-Biliary Association (IHPBA), Association of Minimal Access Surgeons of India (AMASI) and Indian Society of Parenteral and Enteral Nutrition (IAPEN).
 Department faculty are members in various academic, research and administrative committees of JIPMER and also act as experts for other institutions.

 Construction of dedicated facilities for liver transplantation and advanced minimally invasive surgery unit is complete and is waiting commissioning.
-The department faculties have played a pivotal role in developing the upcoming Institute of Organ Transplantation, the first of its kind in the country.
+The department faculties are playing a pivotal role in developing the upcoming Institute of Organ Transplantation, the first of its kind in the country.